wasm3/wasm3/README.md

 # M3/Wasm

 This is a work-in-progress WebAssembly interpreter written in C using a high performance and novel interpreter topology.
-The interpreter strategy was developed prior to this particular Wasm project and is described some below.
+The interpreter strategy (named M3) was developed prior to this particular Wasm project and is described some below.

 ## Purpose